 While attending the University of Texas, he studied voice with David Small and conducting with Dr. Suzanne Pence.
 He was also a proud member of the UT Chamber Singers under the direction of Dr. James Morrow.
 As a member of the Chamber Singers, Mr. Likos traveled to Brazil and sang in three recordings with major industry labels.
 During his student teaching apprenticeship, Mr. Likos worked with Spring High School’s Denise Eaton.
 Mr. Likos feels very fortunate to be a part of Cy-Fair ISD and its rich tradition of excellent choral music.

 Mr. Likos is married to Kristin Likos, the Head Choir Director at Seven Lakes Junior High in Katy ISD.
-Mr. and Mrs. Likos have a beautiful baby girl named Grace and will be welcoming Luke into the world in October of 2018!
+Mr. and Mrs. Likos have a beautiful baby girl named Grace and a baby boy named Luke!

 Evan Key is from Cypress, Texas and a graduate of Cy-Fair High School.
 He earned a bachelor’s degree in Music Education from Louisiana State University.
 Before graduating, Evan was a member and co-president of the LSU A Cappella Choir, served as an At-Large Representative for LSU’s Student Chapter of the National Association for Music Education as well as secretary for LSU’s Student Chapter of the American Choral Director’s Association.